williampollock/SharedTools/README.md

 # SharedTools Repository

-This repository provides a collection of tools for working with Excel spreadsheets in Python.
+This repository provides a collection of helpful python functions that folks can contribute to for training purposes.
+Many of the current functions are focused on working with Excel spreadsheets in Python.
 In particular, the `get_xls_colors.py` module contains functions to extract cell colors from Excel workbooks using the `openpyxl` library.
 This README explains how to set up the project on Windows using Visual Studio Code and run a Jupyter Notebook demo that retrieves cell colors from the range D4:D29 in the "Complex Table" sheet of the example spreadsheet (`Table 1 ESUs.xlsx`).

 ## Prerequisites